ktpstudsteak/CIT252/week11/Trees.md

 ## Tree use cases
 Trees can be used for efficient searching and organizing of data.
 Especially when combined with recursion.

+## Performance

+Binary search trees have a BigO of O(N) whereas balanced trees have a BigO of O(logN)

 <br />

 ## Examples